DancePLAY Workshops – At Your School

-Location: At your school – we come to you! (gymnasium or dance studio required)
+Location: At YOUR own School (Gymnasium or dance studio required)

 Enrolment: Limit 35 students